MicrosoftDocs/dynamics365smb-docs/business-central/shopify/shopify-faq.md

 ## Building your version of Shopify Connector

-Accordingly to Shopify, if you want to build and publish listing on Shopify market place a connector app, that have the primary purpose of transferring or sharing merchant data to a third party ([!INCLUDE [prod_short](../includes/prod_short.md)]), you will be required to have written consent from Shopify, as part of this process you will be required to get consent from Microsoft in the "End Recipient Data Acknowledgement Form", we need to ask you to handle the matter with Shopify as Microsoft cannot sign 3rd party agreements.
+According to Shopify, if you want to build and publish a connector app on Shopify marketplace that has the primary purpose of transferring or sharing merchant data to a third party ([!INCLUDE [prod_short](../includes/prod_short.md)]), you must have written consent from Shopify.
+As part of this process, you must get consent from Microsoft in the "End Recipient Data Acknowledgement Form".
+We need to ask you to handle the matter with Shopify because Microsoft can't sign 3rd party agreements.

-### What to do:
+### What to do

-Check Shopify requirements, as you still might be able to have unlisted app.
+Check the Shopify requirements because you still might be able to have an unlisted app.

-Alternatively, the Shopify Connector for Business Central constantly gets new features and new customers.
-If you discovered specific gap, please either consider submitting a product suggestion (https://aka.ms/bcideas) or code contribution to Business Central.
-For requirements that might not be relevant for majority of customers, that cannot be easily addressed by the current extensibility model, please reach out and discuss the use case with the Business Central Development team.
+Alternatively, the Shopify Connector for [!INCLUDE [prod_short](../includes/prod_short.md)] constantly gets new features and new customers.
+If you discover a specific gap, please consider submitting a product suggestion (https://aka.ms/bcideas) or a code contribution to [!INCLUDE [prod_short](../includes/prod_short.md)].
+For requirements that might not be relevant for a majority of customers, and can't be easily addressed by the current extensibility model, please reach out to the [!INCLUDE [prod_short](../includes/prod_short.md)] development team to discuss the use case.
 We should be able to find a feasible solution.

 ## See Also